How to Make Healthy Chia Pudding Recipe With Yogurt

 Probiotics: Live cultures in yogurt help to maintain a healthy balance of helpful bacteria in your digestive tract.

-Protein boost: Greek yogurt has 15-20 grams of protein per cup, making this pudding a whole meal rather than simply a snack.
+Protein boost: Greek yogurt has 15-20 grams of protein per cup, making this pudding a whole meal rather than a snack.

 Satiety factor: The combination of protein from yogurt and fiber from chia seeds suppresses appetite for hours, possibly lowering total calorie consumption throughout the day.